J&K: Three terrorist killed as encounter underway at Nagrota toll plaza

 Meanwhile, the Jammu-Srinagar National Highway has been closed for traffic in view of civilian security.

 A massive search operation has been launched to track down the terrorists.
 Senior police officials were at the spot to oversee the combing operations.
-Authorities also ordered closure of schools in Nagrota as a precautionary measure.
+Authorities also ordered the closure of schools in Nagrota as a precautionary measure.

 The incident comes just days after a JKP officer, Davinder Singh, was arrested from the same highway while transporting two Hizbul Mujahideen terrorists to Jammu.